 Long term planning is taken from the Mathematics National Curriculum which identifies objectives for each year group.
+The mathematics programmes of study are organised in a distinct sequence and structured into separate domains.
 This is then broken down using yearly overviews provided by White Rose maths Hub and maths consultant Tara Loughran in order to pace out coverage of the curriculum throughout the year.

 Teachers are encouraged to use professional discretion when deciding on how long is needed on particular curriculum area whilst ensuring all objectives are covered by the end of the academic year.
+Children should make connections across mathematical ideas to develop fluency, mathematical reasoning and competence in solving increasingly sophisticated problems.
+By the end of each key stage, pupils are expected to know, apply and understand the matters, skills and processes specified in the relevant programme of study.
 Mixed age class planning takes account of the curriculum content for both year groups and ensures full coverage for all children.